Our Strategic Partners

 THE-ICE is proud to be a full member of INQAAHE (International Network for Quality Assurance Agencies in Higher Education) since 2011 and has been actively engaging in its strategic activities since.
 INQAAHE was established in 1991 with only eight members – today the total membership exceeds 200.

 Higher education has dramatically changed over the last two decades with distance education as well as vocational education having become increasingly more important, as is the need for recognition of prior learning.
-Higher education has become more global than ever before and professional accreditation has become more important as more higher education institutions, delivering programs in different modes, enter the market.
+Higher education has become more global than ever before and professional accreditation has become more important as more higher education institutions, delivering programmes in different modes, enter the market.
 All these have thrust the quality assurance agencies into ever expanding roles.

 The main purpose of INQAAHE is to collect and distribute information on the current and developing theory and practice in the assessment, improvement and maintenance of quality in higher education.
 By means of this information-sharing and otherwise, it is intended that INQAAHE should: